-To submit your application during the period October 19 to November 19, 2017, visit our web-based job application system and create an account when the posting is live.
+To submit your application, during the period of January 28, 2021 to February 21, 2021, visit our web-based job application system and create an account when the posting is live.

 You will be required to attach diploma proving completion of Grade 12 (this could include Grade 12 certificate, community college diploma, university degree, GED) with your application.
 Do not include additional certifications or documents other than proof of Grade 12 completion.
 Doing so may cause errors in your submission.

 Candidates must have an active email account.
 Correspondence regarding the status of your application will be sent via email throughout the selection process.
 Candidates will be responsible to regularly check their inbox as well as their junk mail to keep up to date with the status of their application at each stage of the selection process.

 You will receive an automated response with a confirmation number indicating your submission was received.

 To track the status of your application, please login to your online account and check your Candidate Zone, Dashboard under Saved Applications.